Mast Cell Activation Syndrome (MCAS)

 Talk to your doctor

 - Many providers will not have heard of MCAS.
-Bring them published research such as listed below to help legitimize your concerns.
+Bring them published research, such as that listed below, to help legitimize your concerns.

-- Start with your primary care doctor and they can refer based on symptoms.
+- Start with your primary care doctor, and they can refer you based on symptoms.

 - Allergists will be most familiar with mast cell disorders and may be a starting point for many.

-- If your provider won’t listen, search out someone familiar with mast cell disorders.
+- If your provider doesn’t listen, search for someone familiar with mast cell disorders.

 MCAS Research